 They are founded on attitude, consistency, and simplicity.

-They do not require much if any work on your part.
+They require little if any work on your part.
 But, they will, absolutely, improve everything in your writing life.

-The first thing you have got firmly grasp is that you will forget some, part of, or all of a thought or observation you have unless you get it down in physical form.
+The first thing you have got to grasp is that you will forget some, part of, or all of a thought or observation you have unless you get it down in physical form.

 Memory is as fleeting as summer lightning.
 It is all too common to forget the very fact that you had thought of something in the first place.
 You have no hope of hanging onto more than a few fragments of an idea if all you rely on is memory.